India's soyoil futures rise, tracking Malaysian palm oil

-NEW DELHI, June 22 India's July soyoil futures rose on Thursday, tracking rival Malaysian palm on the Bursa Malaysia Derivatives Exchange.
+NEW DELHI, June 22 (Reuters) - India's July soyoil futures rose on Thursday, tracking rival Malaysian palm on the Bursa Malaysia Derivatives Exchange.

 The benchmark palm oil contract for September delivery 1FCPOc3 on the Bursa Malaysia Derivatives Exchange rose 0.2 percent to 2,447 ringgit ($571.00) a tonne at the close of trade.